pblischak/polyfreqs-ms-data/README.md

 ## Getting the scripts

-These scripts can be obtained by simply cloning this git repository using the command:
+These scripts can be obtained by cloning this git repository using the command:

 ```
 git clone https://github.com/pblischak/polyfreqs-ms-data.git